Pelvic Floor Changes in Menopause: Why Physio Belongs in Your Plan

 A Note on Normalizing This Conversation

-Many women wait years before seeking help for pelvic floor symptoms, often because they’ve been told leaking is just part of having babies or getting older.
+Many women wait years before seeking help for pelvic floor symptoms, often because others have told them that leaking is simply part of having babies or getting older.
 It is common — but it is not inevitable.
 And it is treatable.
 Pelvic floor physiotherapy is a legitimate, effective, evidence-based specialty.
 You deserve access to it.

 If menopause is bringing new pelvic symptoms, this is not the time to wait and see.
 It’s the time to get assessed.